Allisterh/VAR_EPU_Emerging/README.md

 # EPU_Emerging
-R codes and input files of Master in Economics Thesis. graphs
+R codes and input files of Master in Economics Thesis.

 Once downloaded the folder, the R code "Execute" call the other codes and generate all the graphs (It`s take some time...)